 With a passion for comedy and storytelling, he moved into development where he has a focus on Scripted and Comedy Entertainment shows.
 Because ‘what is free time?!’
 Chris had a monthly column in Gay Times Magazine and recently he’s written for Radio Times, Attitude and GQ.

-Dan Lee is the supervisor for our Post Production department.
+Dan Lee is the Assistant Manager for our Post Production department.
 In short this means he spends his life googling and running around trying to fix Avid Media Composer problems.
 Thanks, Avid.

 Executive Producer (Non Scripted)